 2 drying racks: I love Boon drying racks, and now they come in a large size.
 They’re versatile and can fit anything from bottle parts to utensils and bowls.

 Pumping and breastfeeding

-1-2 sets of pump parts: Two sets of pump parts ensure you’re always ready to pump even if your current parts are unwashed.
+2 sets of pump parts: Two sets of pump parts ensure you’re always ready to pump even if your current parts are unwashed or even broken.
 If you get a Medela pump, get several of the white membranes and bring those with you (or leave them at work).
 They’re fragile and tear easily.

 Hands-free pumping bra: This is one of those purchases where I thought, How did I ever last without one?
 It’s a game changer with pumping since you can free up your hands.
 Simple Wishes makes a fantastic hands-free pump bra.

 Lanolin cream: Applying lanolin cream to your nipples before and after nursing can help prevent and heal soreness.

 16-20 burp cloths: Don’t get your typical small burp cloths.
 Instead, get the ones that look like cloth diapers.
 Start with 16-20, and get more if one or both your twins spit up often.

 Twin nursing pillow: This will allow you to tandem feed, or feed both twins at the same time.
 This step alone can save you so much time!
 I used the My Brest Friend twin pillow, and other moms have also used the Twin Z pillow.